sendgrid/docs/source/User_Guide/Settings/teammates.md

 ---

 {% warning %}
-<center><strong>Teammates is currently in beta!</strong></center>
+**Teammates is currently in beta!**

-SendGrid is releasing the Teammates beta to users on each pricing plan in phases.
-If you do not immediately have access to Teammates, you will shortly!
+SendGrid is releasing the Teammates Beta to users on each pricing plan in phases.
+If you do not immediately have access to Teammates, you will shortly.
 Stay tuned!
 {% endwarning %}